 Wikipedia – “Financial leverage – in finance, leverage is any technique involving the use of debt (borrowed funds) rather than fresh equity in the purchase of an asset, with the expectation that the after-tax profit to equity holders from the transaction will exceed the borrowing cost, frequently by several multiples — hence the provenance of the word from the effect of a lever in physics, a simple machine which amplifies the application of a comparatively small input force into a correspondingly greater output force.
 Normally, the lender (finance provider) will set a limit on how much risk it is prepared to take and will set a limit on how much leverage it will permit, and would require the acquired asset to be provided as collateral security for the loan.
 For example, for a residential property the finance provider may lend up to, say, 80% of the property’s market value, for a commercial property it may be 70%, while on shares it may lend up to, say, 60% or none at all on certain volatile shares.”

-Current selling rate of 1.10697 as at November 20, 2020
+The current selling rate of 1.10697 as at 20/11/2019

-By investing 100 EURO in a EUR / USD differential contract using a leverage of 1:30, our real capital will be multiplied 30 times, which means we will receive a CFD contract for EUR 3,000.
-Thanks to this, even small price fluctuations allow us to earn a large amount, assuming a scenario that the rate increases by 2%, we would earn 60 EURO (3000 EUR + 2% = 60 EUR) while risking our own capital of 100 EUR.
+By investing EUR 100 in a EUR / USD contract for difference using a leverage of 1:30, our real capital will be multiplied 30 times, this means that we will receive a CFD contract for EUR 3000.
+Thanks to this, even small price fluctuations allow us to earn a large amount, assuming the scenario that the exchange rate rises by 2%, we would earn 60 EUR (3,000 EUR + 2% = 60 EUR) risking the loss of own capital of 100 EUR.

-Because (EUR 30,000 – 0.35% = EUR 105) at this point the investor loses all his real investment capital, ie EUR 100, and the margin system “margin” closes the contract to prevent debt.
-It is for this reason that greater leverage does not always mean better earnings, because in the event of a small mistake you can lose all the capital invested.
+Because (EUR 30,000 – 0.35% = EUR 105) at this point the investor loses all his real investment capital, that is EUR 100, and the margin system “margin” closes the contract to avoid getting into debt.
+This is why more leverage does not always mean better earnings, because when you make a small mistake you can lose all your invested capital.